tests-always-included/wick/doc/bash-strict-mode.md

 We used to be able to run a command and catch its return code.

     # Will fail with strict mode
-    some-command-that-may-fail
+    someCommandThatMayFail

     if [[ $? -ne 0 ]]; then
         echo "There was a failure that will need to get handled" fi

 With the strict mode in place it is much harder to do that.
 One option is to use `set +x` and then `set -x` again.
-There is a new command, `wick-strict-run` that does this for you.
+There is a new command, `wickStrictRun` that does this for you.
 A full description is in [library functions](../lib/README.md).

     # Use this syntax
-    wick-strict-run RESULT some-command-that-may-fail
+    wickStrictRun RESULT someCommandThatMayFail

     if [[ $RESULT -ne 0 ]]; then
         echo "There was a failure that will need to get handled"